asarnaout/XORFilter.Net/README.md

 To summarize the algorithm implemented in this library:

-1 - Initialize the table slots array with a size of 1.23 × (number of values in the set) [To be explained briefly].
+1 - Initialize the table slots array with a size of m = (1.23 × n: number of values in the set) [To be explained briefly].

 2 - Choose d = 3 hash functions with a random seed.